GN toolchains and the Fuchsia Build

 • clang_toolchain() defines a toolchain instances that invokes the Clang compiler.
 It provides support for building C++ and Rust sources using GN's builtin rules.

-Supported target platforms are Fuchsia, Linux, MacOS, Win32 PE/COFF (as required by the UEFI bootloader) and even WebAssembly!
+Supported target platforms are Fuchsia, Linux, Win32 PE/COFF (as required by the UEFI bootloader) and even WebAssembly!

 • clang_toolchain_suite() defines one more toolchain instances based on the current build variant configuration.
 It is preferred over calling clang_toolchain() directly because this is what allows build variants to work.